New Orleans Bicycle Accident Attorney Near You

 Interactive Graph Showing Fatal Bike Accidents & Reported Bicycle Injuries by Parish

 The Colin Goodier Protection Act was created in honor of Dr. Colin Goodier who was killed on June 9, 2008, when a truck passing Colin, who was riding on his bike, entered into the bicycle training route.
 Shortly after this accident Colin’s family, as well as others affected by similar tragic incidents, began pushing Louisiana to follow in the footsteps of 12 other states in passing this law.
-Nationally, two percent of traffic fatalities involve bicycles, a statistic that has pushed states into providing more safety provisions for bicyclists.
+Nationally, two percent of traffic fatalities involve bicycles, a statistic that has pushed states into providing more safety provisions for bicyclists in preventing common biking accidents.
 The law is designed to protect bicyclists on the road by requiring passing vehicles to maintain a three-foot distance between themselves and the rider.
 Violations of this law can result in a fine of up to $250.00.
-We are often called to assist with New Orleans bicycle accident cases.
+Our New Orleans bicycle accident lawyers near you are often called to assist with these cases.

 LA R.S.
 32:76.1.
 Limitations on passing bicycles